-When such transaction is entered into on a non-DvP basis and payment / delivery from the counterparty has not yet taken place up to and including the fourth business day after the settlement date, the amount of payment made or the current market value of thing delivered by the reporting institution, plus any positive current exposure associated with the transaction, should be treated as exposure to that counterparty.
+When such transaction is entered into on a non-DvP basis and payment / delivery from the counterparty has not yet taken place up to and including the fourth business day after the settlement date, the amount of the payment made or the current market value of the thing delivered by the reporting institution, plus any positive current exposure associated with the transaction, should be treated as an exposure to that counterparty.
 The amount of the exposure should be reported under the class to which the counterparty belongs and riskweighted at the risk-weight applicable to that counterparty.

-When in any of the above non-DvP transactions, payment / delivery has not yet taken place for five or more business days after the settlement date, the reporting institution should deduct the relevant amount from its capital base.
-Please refer to Form M(BS)3(II) and Part 3 of the BCR for details.
+When payment / delivery under any of the above non-DvP transactions has not yet taken place for five or more business days after the settlement date, the reporting institution should report the exposure in item 29c.